 I was offered a scooter for a day on Cozumel between $25 and $75.
 It comes down to your bargaining skills how much you will end up paying.
 Try to pay in pesos if you can and negotiate in Spanish if possible.
 Most scooter rental companies in Cozumel charge around $40 for a day and they go down to $30.
 But walk away from those as it is possible to get a scooter much cheaper.
 In the end I haggled the price for a scooter in Cozumel down to 350 Pesos, which is about $18 USD.

-As I said try to arrange in price in Pesos and may you be from a cruise ship arriving in Cozumel then pretend you are not and you are from some hotel around.
-Cruise ship passengers always pay more sadly!
+As I said try to arrange in price in Pesos instead of USD.
+Are you visiting Cozumel by cruise ship?
+Then pretend you are NOT and tell them you are from some hotel around.
+Cruise ship passengers always pay a much higher price for renting a motorbike in Cozumel!

 3. Easy to drive